Personal Tax -> Dividend tax credits -> Non-eligible Dividend Tax Credit

 Notes to the above table:

 (2) YT rates are dependent on corporate income tax rates, highest personal income tax (PIT) rate and gross-up %.
-Their 2015 Budget reduced the small business corporate income tax rate to 3% and increased the highest PIT rate to 15%, resulting in the change above.
-The 2018 dividend tax credit will be revised based on the reduction in the small business corporate income tax rate effective July 1, 2017, as per the YT 2017 Budget.
+Their 2020 Budget reduced the small business corporate income tax rate to zero%, resulting in the change above for 2021.

 (5) NB dividend tax credit: New Brunswick tabled Bill 23, An Act to Amend the New Brunswick Income Tax Act, on November 14, 2017 to revise the dividend tax credit rate for non-eligible dividends.

 (6) The Quebec 2018 Budget revised the non-eligible dividend tax credit from 7.05% to 6.28% of the taxable dividend, for dividends received on or after March 27, 2018.
 The rate is reduced again in each of 2019, 2020 and 2021.
 The rate is reduced to 3.42% of the taxable dividend for 2022 and subsequent taxation years.
 See Quebec non-eligible dividend tax credit information.

 (7) The Ontario 2018 and 2019 marginal tax rates for non-eligible dividends reflect the changes in the non-eligible dividend tax credit rate included in Bill 57, Restoring Trust, Transparency and Accountability Act, 2018, tabled November 15, 2018 re the Ontario 2018 Fall Economic Statement.
 The 2020 rate is as per Bill 138 tabled for the 2019 Fall Economic Update.
 See Ontario non-eligible dividend tax credit information.